jannikmi/timezonefinder/docs/1_usage.rst

 --------------

-Create a new instance of the TimezoneFinder :ref:`TimezoneFinder class <api_finder>` to allow fast consequent timezone queries:
+Create a new instance of the :ref:`TimezoneFinder class <api_finder>` to allow fast consequent timezone queries:

 .. code-block:: python